AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 This approach is very similar to the preprocessor approach, and only improves on it by making the variable available to the broswer (and not having to compile).
 Concretely, it allows you to play with varaibles at the browser level (enjoy inheritance, scope, and debug utilities).

-**Subsequently, it still doesnt solve the problem of having a huge number of Colors x Components.**
+**Subsequently, it still doesn't solve the problem of having a huge number of Colors x Components.**

 :::note
 In the CSS inspector of your browser, you can see the variables available in the page and modify/debug them.